Give 2X the Families Hope

 At one time D.A. and I had a pattern of using harsh, angry words toward each other during times of conflict.
 We realized we needed a heart change.
 Resolving conflict in a positive manner isn’t as easy as simply deciding to speak gently and humbly.
 So we created a practical process of healthy conflict resolution:

-It’s OK to walk away
+It’s OK to Walk Away from Conflict

 When a discussion becomes heated, walking away is perfectly acceptable.
 D.A. and I intentionally compare our behavior to gorillas because we realize that in the thick jungle of conflict, often we rely more on our instincts than rational thinking — or the Holy Spirit.
 Calling a timeout sounds elementary, but it’s practical and allows us to calm down so we refrain from saying things that keep the sparks flying.